Skip to main content

 People admiring the Adirondack Mountains.

 Our picturesque downtowns dot the map with plenty of arts and culture avenues to explore.
 Meanwhile, our fun and fascinating historical museums represent an accurate portrayal of American history and offer important learning opportunities.
 Explore art galleries, museums, theatres, live music venues and more.
-The Adirondack Frontier serves as the perfect backdrop for creative quests and continues to inspire artists, helping the art and music scene grow.
-Our region offers a unique mix of artistic and creative pursuits – whether you’re seeking a night out at the theatre, a day of learning about history, or a hands-on art class, we have it all.
-Experience arts and culture in the Adirondack Frontier.
+The region serves as the perfect backdrop for creative quests and continues to inspire artists, helping the art and music scene grow.
+Always Franklin offers a unique mix of artistic and creative pursuits – whether you’re seeking a night out at the theatre, a day of learning about history, or a hands-on art class, we have it all.

 Saranac Lake

-The Adirondack Canoe Classic - Known as the 90-Miler: an annual event, which takes place over three days in September, takes paddlers from Old Forge, NY, to Saranac Lake, NY, the first 90 miles of the Northern Forest Canoe Trail.
+The Adirondack Canoe Classic—Known as the 90-Miler, this annual event takes place over three days in September.
+Paddlers travel the first 90 miles of the Northern Forest Canoe Trail from Old Forge to Saranac Lake, NY.

-Winter Carnival - A 10-day event filled with all manner of family-friendly events, eclectic bands performing nightly, a lively parade, and all the games, exhibits, and celebrations they can handle.
+Winter Carnival—This 10-day event is filled with all manner of family-friendly events, eclectic bands performing nightly, a lively parade, and all the games, exhibits, and celebrations they can handle.

-Can-Am Rugby - One of the largest and best-run rugby events in the world, created in 1973 by the Mountaineers Rugby Club.
+Can-Am Rugby—One of the largest and best-run rugby events in the world, Can-Am Rugby was created in 1973 by the Mountaineers Rugby Club.

-Henderson Hatch Fly Fishing tournament: each June on the Salmon River between Chasm Falls and State Route 37 in Westville, NY.
+Henderson Hatch Fly Fishing tournament—This tournament is held each June on the Salmon River between Chasm Falls and State Route 37 in Westville, NY.

-Tupper Lake Tinman Triathlon: annual event and one of the longest-running Tinman triathlons in the US.
+Tupper Lake Tinman Triathlon—Taking place each June, this annual event is one of the longest-running Tinman triathlons in the US.

 Lake Canoeing

-Titus Mountain Family Ski Center: the ultimate family-friendly Adirondack ski destination, featuring three mountains and 50 trails, with 10 lifts, 2 lodges, a learning center, a rental center, and a 2,025-foot summit.
+Titus Mountain Family Ski Center is the ultimate family-friendly Adirondack ski destination, featuring three mountains and 50 trails, with 10 lifts, two lodges, a learning center, a rental center, and a 2,025-foot summit.

-The Wild Center: an award-winning and environmentally-friendly destination where visitors can view wildlife, walk through a forest, and canoe, all in one stunning spot.
+The Wild Center is an award-winning and environmentally-friendly destination where visitors can view wildlife, walk through a forest, and canoe, all in one stunning spot.

-Adirondack Carousel: 24 hand-carved carousel animals indigenous to the Adirondacks and the rounding boards are regional scenes painted by local artists.
+The Adirondack Carousel features 24 hand-carved carousel animals indigenous to the Adirondacks and regional scenes painted by local artists along the rounding boards.

-Paul Smith’s College Visitor Interpretation Center: miles of opportunities for kayaking, canoeing, bird watching, and hiking.
+Paul Smith’s College VIC—Visitor Interpretation Center—offers miles of opportunities for kayaking, canoeing, bird watching, and hiking.

-St. Regis Canoe Area: the 18,400-acre area is the only designated canoe area in New York State and is home to 50 ponds of various sizes for water activities.
+St. Regis Canoe Area, comprised of 18,400-acres, is the only designated canoe area in New York State and is home to 50 ponds of various sizes for water activities.

 Biking trail